-There will be 2 exams throughout the course (see lab schedule).
+There will be 2 exams throughout the course (see below).
 Exams will consist in true/false and fill in the blank, and mostly short answer-questions with an emphasis on lab topics.
 Students may use the lecture slides, learning outcomes posted for each lecture, videos, and lab manual as a guide to see what topics to focus for the exams.
 Exams require understanding of a topic and ability to apply them, not just memorization (lecture slides alone are not sufficient to do well in the exams).

 There are no make up exams.
-If a student misses an exam for unforeseen circumstances, such as illness, an oral exam may be granted.
+If a student misses an exam for unforeseen circumstances, such as a dire emergency (illness, hospitalization, flooding), an oral exam may be granted.
 No other accommodations will be granted.
 No exceptions!